-The System reported solid financial results for 2015.
-Net income was \$4.688 billion, down 0.8 percent from the \$4.724 billion earned in 2014.
-The net interest margin was 2.55 percent for 2015 compared with 2.64 percent for 2014.
-The decline in net interest margin resulted from a decrease in net interest spread of 10 basis points to 2.40 percent for 2015.
-Several factors contributed to the decline in the net interest spread, including lower lending spreads due to competitive pressures, a change of the product mix into lower spread lines of business, and an increase in debt costs.
+The System reported net income of \$4.848 billion for 2016, up 3.4 percent from \$4.688 billion in 2015.
+Net interest margin was 2.49 percent compared with 2.55 percent for 2015.
+The decline in net interest margin was due to a decrease in net interest spread of 9 basis points to 2.31 percent for 2016.
+Several factors contributed to the decline in the net interest spread, including competitive pressures, a change of the product mix into lower spread lines of business, and an increase in debt costs.

-The System continued to have reliable access to the debt capital markets.
-Discount note issuances equaled \$189.6 billion in 2015, compared with \$250.0 billion in 2014.
-The average discount note rate was 0.21 percent in 2015, compared with 0.12 percent in 2014.
-Term debt issuances equaled \$109 billion in 2015, compared with \$80.0 billion in 2014.
-The average rate for term debt equaled 1.08 percent in 2015, compared with 1.03 percent in 2014.
-The System banks collectively called \$34.4 billion in term debt in 2015, compared with \$19.0 billion in 2014.
+The System continued to have reliable access to the debt markets.
+Discount note issuances were \$200 billion in 2016, compared with \$189.6 billion in 2015.
+The average rate for discount notes was 0.51 percent in 2016, compared with 0.21 percent in 2015.
+Term debt issuances were \$134 billion in 2016, compared with \$109 billion in 2015.
+The average rate for term debt was 0.66 percent in 2016, compared with 1.08 percent in 2015.
+The System banks collectively called \$57.9 billion in term debt in 2016, compared with \$34.4 billion in 2015.

 The Farm Credit Administration authorizes each System bank to hold eligible investments in an amount not to exceed 35 percent of its total outstanding loans for the purposes of maintaining a liquidity reserve, managing short-term surplus funds, and managing interest rate risk.
-The liquidity reserve must consist of marketable investments that are sufficient to fund 90 days of on-balance-sheet maturing obligations at all times.
-The System reported a combined \$56.6 billion in cash and available-for-sale investments with a liquidity position of 181 days at year-end 2015 compared to 173 days at year-end 2014.
-The System banks are further required to maintain a three-tiered liquidity reserve, consisting of Level 1 instruments to cover each bank's maturing obligations for the first 15 days, Level 2 instruments to cover days 16 to 30, and Level 3 instruments to cover days 31 to 90.
-All four System banks exceeded these requirements throughout 2015.
+The liquidity reserve must consist at all times of marketable investments that are sufficient to fund 90 days of on-balance-sheet maturing obligations.
+The System reported a combined \$59.6 billion in cash and available-for-sale investments with a liquidity position of 180 days at year-end 2016 compared with 181 days at year-end 2015.
+The System banks are further required to maintain a three-tiered liquidity reserve, consisting of level 1 instruments to cover each bank's maturing obligations for the first 15 days, level 1 and 2 instruments sufficient to cover days 16 to 30, and level 1, 2, and 3 instruments to cover days 31 to 90.
+All four System banks exceeded these requirements in 2016.

-The System banks have established contingency funding plans to handle events that could impede access to the agency debt market.
-The System banks also regularly perform liquidity stress testing to determine the ability to withstand severe market events while continuing to fulfill their mission.
-The Federal Farm Credit Banks Funding Corporation has been developing a Systemwide stress testing process that, when completed, should provide a fuller understanding of the interconnections, concentrations, and exposures that may exist within the System.
+The System banks have established contingency funding plans to provide for events that could impede access to the debt markets.
+The System banks also regularly perform credit and liquidity stress testing to determine their ability to withstand severe market events while continuing to fulfill their mission.
 FCSIC continues to enhance its model for assessing Insurance Fund solvency.
-The enhanced model will allow us to simulate the risks that various bank investment assets may pose to the solvency of the Insurance Fund.
-We expect this enhancement will improve our ability to forecast the Insurance Fund's ability to withstand future insurance losses if they occur.
+The improved model will allow us to include bank investment assets as a component in the simulation of risks to the solvency of the Insurance Fund.
+In addition, we are updating the historic data used to estimate the probability and severity of modeled insurance obligations.
+We expect the updated model to improve our ability to forecast the Insurance Fund's capacity to withstand insurance losses if they occur.

-Figure 12 shows a summary of composite year-end FIRS (Financial Institution Rating System) ratings for System banks and associations.
-The improvement reflects the strong agricultural sector and improving financial conditions and performance at numerous institutions.
-Institutions with performance-related issues continued to receive higher examination scrutiny and supervisory attention from FCA.
+Figure 12 shows a summary of composite year-end Financial Institution Rating System ratings for System banks and associations.
+Institutions with performance-related issues continued to receive greater examination scrutiny and supervisory attention from FCA.

-Figure 12 FIRS (Financial Institution Rating System) Ratings for Banks and Associations of the Farm Credit System: Composite Year-End Ratings
+Figure 12 FIRS Composite Year-End Ratings for Banks and Associations of the Farm Credit System

-Source: FCA

-Note: Figure reflects ratings for only the System's banks and direct-lending associations; it does not include ratings for the System's service corporations, the Federal Agricultural Mortgage Corporation, or the Federal Farm Credit Banks Funding Corporation.
+Source: FCA Note: Figure reflects ratings for only the System's banks and direct-lending associations; it does not include ratings for the System's service corporations, the Federal Agricultural Mortgage Corporation, or the Federal Farm Credit Banks Funding Corporation.